hobbeshunter/Eigen_Arduino_Header/README.md

 # Eigen
-A port of the Eigen linear algebra library for Arduino

-This is a port of Eigen 3.3.5.
-This library is known to work with Teensy 3.x, Teensy LC, and STM32L4 Ladybug devices.
+This is a header file to make Eigen work with Arduino projects.

-To install, simply clone or download this library into your Arduino/libraries folder.
 Please see [Eigen's website](https://eigen.tuxfamily.org/dox/index.html) for documentation.

+## Clone

+Since this repository uses git submodules you have to clone it using `git clone --recurse-submodules <url>`.
+Or just add it to your Arduino project libraries foldes as a git submodule.
+Don't forget to run `git submodule update --init --recursive` aftwerwards.